I3S-ESSnet/Documents/oslo-meeting/minutes.md

 The statisticians are aware of the BPE linkage limits and feel that using RELAIS is a good opportunity to enhance the BPE linkage and the quality of the final database.
 A preliminary study document had been written in september 2019.
 A proof of concept to reuse RELAIS for BPE linkage has started on march 2020.
 Most of the technical problems had been exposed at the “16 June 2020: Istat-Insee mini-hackathon” and cleared shortly after.

 The work of evaluating the RELAIS record linkage (the probabilistic and the deterministic one) is in progress.
 The evaluation of the statistician workflow should occur at the end of 2020 and the use case tested still must be defined.

+## NTTS

+Deadline : 15th of october
+contact the organisation team to discuss what is possible H-track : softwares, frameworks and tools, specific topic : reusing tools and services